imanuelcostigan/RSQLServer/README.md

 Package status
 --------------

 This package is no longer being actively maintained as there is now an excellent, much better supported package [odbc](https://github.com/r-dbi/odbc).
 I will accept clean pull requests, but won't be implementing new features or fix bugs.
-Over time, this package will like be archived.
+Over time, this package will likely be archived.

 Installation
 ------------